barmaleii77-hub/PneumoStabSim-Professional/docs/CODE_STYLE.md

 ## Continuous Integration

-The `Continuous Integration` workflow in `.github/workflows/ci.yml` runs all of these checks (Ruff, mypy, `qmllint`, and `dotnet format --verify-no-changes`) for every push and pull request.
+The `Continuous Integration` workflow in `.github/workflows/ci.yml` runs all of these checks (Ruff, mypy, `qmllint`) for every push and pull request.
 A failing job signals a regression in one of these quality gates.
 Keep local environments aligned with the documented commands to avoid surprises in CI.